-Fake Christmas trees are ethically better for our planet because the idea of cutting down a new tree each year ultimately puts adverse impact on the environment.
-With the intent to raise awareness of our need to be more diligent recyclers, a group of citizens from Elbasan in Albania have created a unique looking Christmas tree.
+Fake Christmas trees are ethically better for our planet because the idea of cutting down a new tree each year ultimately puts an adverse impact on the environment.
+With the intent to raise awareness to be more diligent recyclers, a group of citizens from Elbasan in Albania have created a unique looking plastic bottle Christmas tree.
 This six meters high tree is made entirely from recycled plastic bottles, pushing forward the idea of preserving nature.

-Such kind of fake trees make sense since they are typically made from metal and petroleum-derived plastic which makes them durable hence can be used for more than one holiday season.
-Their convenience is also appealing to the consumers because they need no watereing and don’t even shed pine needles all over the floor creating a mess in your home.
+Such types of fake trees make sense since they are typically made from metal and petroleum-derived plastic which makes them durable, hence can be used for more than one holiday season.
+Their convenience is also appealing to the consumers because they need no watering and don’t even shed pine needles all over the floor creating a mess in your home.
 Also, unlike the real ones (transported from tree farm to your home) these fake Christmas trees can be easily created in your backyard.

 You can also try making your own DIY recycled Christmas tree out of stuff you already have for this festive season, and help save some trees this Christmas Eve.